-Care UK recently took over management of the healthcare contract at HMP YOI Hatfield; we are the Health in Justice Market leader, providing healthcare services to offenders across the country.
+Care UK is the Health in Justice Market leader, providing healthcare services to offenders across the country.
 Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
 It adopts the premise no single health/wellbeing factor can be taken in isolation of other motivational issues which might impact a person’s care.

-To ensure the continued quality of care at HMP YOI Hatfield, we’re looking for Bank Staff Nurses to join our team.
+To ensure the continued quality of care at HMP Featherstone, we’re looking for Bank Staff Nurse to come and join our team.

-You’ll carry out – and potentially develop – nurse-led clinics, reviewing patient histories, undertaking relevant examinations and tests, organising any necessary treatment and referring patients to other healthcare professionals when you need to.
+As a Staff Nurse (RGN) within our primary care team, you can expect to be involved in everything from clinical triage to carrying out nurse-led clinics; reviewing patient histories, undertaking relevant examinations and tests, organising any necessary treatment and referring patients to other healthcare professionals when you need to.
 Across everything you do, you’ll maintain accurate records and provide the kind of helpful, empathetic support that will make every patient feel at ease.

-Please note that offers of employment are subject to Care UK Terms & Conditions and receipt of satisfactory references, enhanced DBS check and prison vetting.
+Please note that this role is subject to Care UK Terms & Conditions and offers of employment are subject to satisfactory receipt of references, enhanced DBS check and prison vetting (arranged locally by site).

 At Care UK, we actively promote diversity and equal opportunities.